majianjia/QingStation/doc/anemometer.md

 The envelope of the echo is a very beautiful diamond shape.
 We can use the shape to measure a rough propagating time.
 Or we can simply use the maximum magnitude to measure it if the signal is not distorted as mentioned in driver sections.

-In the practice, I tried a few different excitations, including bark-coded as suggested by Lau.
+In the practice, I tried a few different excitations, including barker-codes as suggested by Lau.
 ~~~
     // single rate (40k)
     //uint16_t pulse[] = {50, 50, 50, 50};